DeepDoge/typed-contracts/README.md

 # Typed Contracts

-Typed Contracts is a TypeScript type library, to create contract types based on ABI data for ethers6, **without any code generation**.
+Typed Contracts is a TypeScript type library, to create contract types based on ABI data, **without any code generation**.

 Supports: ethers6